WA Index has been saved

 - Contact us

-Download the list of WA’s top 100 listed companies, as of 31 October 2020, and explore our analysis of the market’s movements over the past month below.
-If you’d like to see more of WA Index, please register to be added to our distribution list.
+Download the list of WA’s top 100 listed companies, as of 31 October 2021, explore the sections below and if you do not currently receive our WA Index, please register to be added to our distribution list.

 If you have any questions in relation to the Deloitte WA Index please contact Dave Andrews.